Yototec/fundis/README.md

 - Start with small amounts to test the system
 - Perpetuals trading carries liquidation risk
 - This is alpha software - bugs may exist
-- Max approval is used for gas efficiency (revoke manually if needed)

 ## Requirements

 - Python 3.10+
-- For Base agents:
-  - Wallet with USDC on Base
-  - ETH on Base for gas
-- For Hyperliquid agents:
 - USDC deposited on Hyperliquid (via Arbitrum bridge)
 - ETH on Arbitrum for bridge gas

 ## Development